|Positive FC detected in||HeLa cells|

 |Sample-dependent, check data in validation data gallery|

-FITC-10835 targets ATF4 in IF, FC (Intra) applications and shows reactivity with human, mouse samples.
+CL594-60035 targets ATF4 in WB, FC (Intra) applications and shows reactivity with human samples.

 |Immunogen||ATF4 fusion protein Ag1279|